ralphsawaya/ovh/MongoDoc/mongodb_02_Best_practise_to_implement _your_first_mongoDB_instance/guide.en-gb.md

 ---
-title: MongoDB - Why MongoDB
+title: MongoDB - I Currently Do Not Have MongoDB And I want Initial Sizing
 excerpt: Main reasons to choose mongoDB as your database engine
 updated: 2024-06-27
 ---